 - Jay Jaffe: The man who makes the most sense out of the Hall of Fame balloting.
 He also possesses the best mustache in the game.

 - Retrosheet: Volunteer organization that is doing yeoman work to assemble box scores and play-by-play accounts of every game they can, mainly for games that occurred prior to the technological revolution of the 80s.
 They freely share their data files, and much of my blogging work depends on their toil and sweat.

 - Sean Lahman and his Baseball Database: Updated yearly with encyclopedic stats on players, managers, teams and franchises.
 When combined with the Play Index at Baseball Reference and the files from Retrosheet, you can answer just about any stats-based question you might have.

 - Christina Kahrl: An inspiration in front of the keyboard, and in life.
 One day I’ll write an article as praise-worthy as most of her work.

 - Doug Kern: Similar-minded stat nerd.
-He does yeoman work for ESPN Stats and Info.
+He did yeoman work during his time at ESPN Stats and Info.
 He also makes for great company at a ballgame.

 - Mark Simon: The guy knows his stats, trivia and analytics as part of the ESPN Stats and Info crew.
 He can also rattle off the final play from each World Series of the last 60+ years, and he helped put me in touch with …